 - You were injured due to the owner’s negligent conduct in failing to correct or remove the dangerous condition.

-If surveillance tapes of the area and the incident exist, they may be valuable in showing how much time passed between the time the dangerous condition was created and your injury.
+If surveillance tapes of the area are available, they might show how much time passed between the creation of the dangerous condition and your injury.
 They can also show who created the danger.

 If no video exists, the testimony of other shoppers or employees may establish the store’s notice of the condition.
 Also, store records may show maintenance, clean up, and inspection procedures.